 Read the consultation document on the proposals.
-Submissions close at 5pm on Friday 28 April 2017.
+Public submissions closed on Friday 28 April 2017.

 By world standards New Zealand has clean, abundant fresh water.
 Our rivers, lakes and wetlands support a unique array of flora and fauna and are highly regarded for their recreational value.

 However, water quality in some urban and rural areas has degraded and is coming under increasing pressure as land use intensifies.
 This has implications for aquatic life, drinking water supplies, cultural values, water-based recreation and the economy.